THE destination for boat owner's---and boat lovers too.

 Read Next: How to Get a Man Overboard Back Aboard

 LifeSling2 Overboard Rescue System Rescue slings combine a buoyant flotation collar with a 125- to 150-foot retrieving line.
-Courtesy West Marine Rescue Sling LifeSling2 Overboard Rescue System
+Courtesy West Marine BUY NOW Rescue Sling LifeSling2 Overboard Rescue System

 The Basics: Rescue slings solve the most common issues with the standard throwable by combining a buoyant flotation collar with a 125- to 150-foot retrieving line.
 The combination allows the driver to circle around the victim and bring the line and buoyant flotation collar to them, rather than force a possibly tired crewmember, weighed down by clothing, to swim to safety.